 Finally, the pseudo-labels are sharpened with a temperature of $T$ to obtain more discriminative label distributions,

-\subsection{Self-Training}
+\subsection{Self-training}

-Next, we use the pseudo-label distributions obtained through co-pseudo-labeling to guide the strongly-augmented samples' outputs to perform self-training.
-At the label level, we take the pseudo-label distribution as the training target for strongly-augmented samples.
-For samples in the partial set where the model is relatively confident, we use cross-entropy loss; while for samples in the unlabeled set, we use mean square loss due to its noise-tolerant property.
+We use the pseudo-label distributions obtained through co-pseudo-labeling to guide the strongly-augmented samples' outputs to perform self-training.
+For samples in the training batch of the partial set where the model is relatively confident, we use the cross-entropy loss; while for samples in the unlabeled set, we use mean square loss due to its noise-tolerant property.
 The training objective can be written as:

-Meanwhile, we employ a consistency regularization approach that spans from the label level to the feature representation level, i.e. prototypical similarity alignment, in which we believe that different data augmentation variants of the same sample should maintain consistent distributions between label space and representation space.

-Specifically, we project the output representations of image $x^i$ of the two neural networks to a shared embedding space through a projector implemented by a two-layer MLP with L2 normalization, respectively (See Fig.\ref{train}), obtaining $z^i_s = g(f(\textrm{Aug}_s(x^i); \bar{\theta}))$, in which $g(\cdot)$ represents the MLP projector and $\bar{\theta}$ represents the neural network parameters $\theta$, excluding the last fully-connected layer.
-During the training process, we maintain a cluster center for each category in the shared representation space, called "prototype", denoted by $\{o_j\}_{j=1}^C$.
-Our method calculate the similarity distribution over the representation of current image $z^i_s$ and class prototypes $\{o_j\}_{j=1}^C$ as $s^i = \textrm{softmax}(z^i_s o_1, z^i_s o_2, \dots, z^i_s o_C)$, which is then aligned to its pseudo-label distribution $\tilde{p^i}$ to enforce consistency.
-Similarly, we choose KL-Divergence for samples in the partial set, which have a much higher pseudo-accuracy and mean square error for samples in the unlabeled set.
-The loss functions for prototypical similarity alignment can be written as: